Ireland is home to some beautiful seaside and coastal towns. Here are ten of the best to enjoy on a sunny day.

 7. Youghal, Co.
-Donegal – one of the best of all Ireland coastal towns
+Cork – one of the best of all Ireland coastal towns

 Youghal is the most easterly town in County Cork and is known as a ‘gem’ in Ireland’s Ancient East and.
 It is truly one of the best coastal towns in Ireland.
 Located on East Cork’s stunning coastline, this seaport town has something for everyone.

 Visitors can enjoy the sandy Blue Flag beaches, historical attractions, including the Clock Gate Tower, and several high-quality restaurants and pubs.

 Youghal has a rich history, and the town has been home to many famous residents, including Sir Walter Raleigh.
 If you’d like to find out more about the history of the town, make sure to take a guided walking tour.

 6. Lahinch, Co.
 Clare – a paradise for surfers

 Lahinch is a small seaside town on the northwest coast of County Clare.
 The town is a paradise for surfers as the shape of the resort creates Atlantic breakers.
 Lahinch beach is suitable for surfers of all abilities.